qvik/gcp-data-training/README.md

 1. Visit the origin of the dataset at [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing)

-2. For your convenience, the data has been prepared into training and evaluation sets in `mlengine/data`
+2. For your convenience, the data has been prepared into training and evaluation sets in `mlengine/data/`.
+All the numerical variables except for `age` have been normalized.

 3. Open the model file `trainer/model.py` in your code editor and examine the objects `CSV_COLUMNS`, `INPUT_COLUMNS`, etc, which encode your data format